MandyLCloud/gdtest/generated/process_data_interface.md

     | RSE\_NAME  | Name of the Registered Structural Engineer                                   | Text      | Jane Smith     |
     | RSE\_REG\_NO| Registration number of the Registered Structural Engineer                   | Text      | RSE-54321      |
     | ...        | ...                                                                           | ...       | ...            |

-    (Note: The exact format and content of the Excel file will be confirmed with MWMS2 system owners.)
+    *(The exact format and content of the Excel file will be confirmed with MWMS2 system owners during detailed design)*

-#### 3.2.4.
+### 3.2.4.
 INT-ESH-01 -Data Import from ESH

-*   **Target System:** Environmental Safety and Health System (ESH)
+*   **Target System:** ESH (System Name to be Confirmed)
 *   **Interface Type:** SFTP
-*   **In / Out:** In
+*   **In / Out:** In (LSCP receives data from ESH)
 *   **Frequency:** Daily

+*   **Description:**
-*   **Description:** LSCP will retrieve site project information from ESH daily via scheduled tasks.
-Data will be transferred using SFTP.
-This interface is used to validate user involvement in site projects.
+    To enhance user validation and project context, LSCP will import site project information from ESH.
+This interface will facilitate the validation of user involvement in specific site projects, potentially for authorization purposes.
+Data will be transferred daily via SFTP.

 *   **Data Exchange:**
-    1. ESH generates files and places them in a designated SFTP server directory.
+    1. ESH will generate files containing site project information and place them in a designated SFTP server directory.
-    2. LSCP connects to the SFTP server, authenticates, and downloads the files.
+    2. LSCP will connect to the SFTP server using secure SFTP protocol, authenticate, and download the files.
-    3. LSCP parses the files and imports the data into its database.
+    3. LSCP will parse the downloaded files and import the relevant site project data into its database.

+*   **Authentication:**
-*   **Authentication:** SFTP access will be authenticated using SSH keys or username/password credentials.
+    SFTP access will be secured using SSH keys or username/password credentials.

-*   **Error Handling:** The system will handle errors during file transfer, parsing, and database import, with logging and retry mechanisms.
+*   **Error Handling:**
+    Error handling mechanisms will be implemented to manage file transfer, parsing, and database import errors, including logging and retry attempts.

-*   **File Format:**  The format needs to be confirmed (Excel, CSV, or JSON).
+*   **File Format:** The file format (Excel, CSV, JSON, etc.) needs to be confirmed with the ESH system owners.

 *   **Data Mapping:**